huijing/personal-website/content/blog/2015-08-11-drupal-101-d7-theming.md

 ---
-categories:
-- planet-drupal
+drupalfeed: true
 date: "2015-08-11T00:00:00Z"
 slug: drupal-101-d7-theming
 tags:
   - drupal7
   - theming
   - gulp
-title: 'Drupal 101: Getting started with Drupal 7 theming'
+title: "Drupal 101: Getting started with Drupal 7 theming"
 ---

-*Update: I finally got around to writing that [Drupal 8 theming post](/blog/drupal-101-d8-theming) after two years.*
+_Update: I finally got around to writing that [Drupal 8 theming post](/blog/drupal-101-d8-theming) after two years._

 With Drupal 8 just around the corner, it may seem odd that I would write a post about Drupal 7 theming, but I figured it would take some time for Drupal 8 to really become mainstream.
 Also, when I do write that Drupal 8 theming post (coming soon), we can do some one to one comparisons on the things that have changed.
 Trust me, there are a lot of differences between the two.